Gjain234/CtrlYourShift/README.md

 ![CTRLYourShift](ctrl_pic.png)

-This repository contains code and datasets for the paper: **XL Models for XS datasets: Using X-Learners for Predicting Education Outcomes in the presence of Extra Small Datasets**
+This repository contains code and datasets for the paper: **CTRL Your Shift: Clustered Transfer Residual Learning for Many Small Datasets**

 ## Contents